kn1-gh7/CSOC23-Infosec/Week-1-Forensics/README.md

 [Challenge File](chall5)

 ### Baby Shark
 I sniffed on **hacker47's** network and here is the captured data.
 Can you find something useful?
+[Checkout this awesome video](https://youtu.be/XqZsoesa55w)

 [Challenge File](chall6)